About the User First beta program

 How often do your users intentionally click on the ad units on your site?

 Low-quality clicks often occur when a user clicks an ad by mistake and then immediately clicks the back button.
 For example, let's say you’re about to click "Next" to move pages but you click the ad that's placed right above the button instead.
 Or, you’re about to click a link in an article when the page suddenly moves and you click an ad instead.
 When content "reflows" like this, i.e., it moves within the viewport after it's loaded, accidental clicks are common.
 In both cases, users tend to immediately hit the back button to get back to the content they were reading.

 These kind of clicks aren’t good for users, advertisers or publishers.
 They annoy users by taking them away from your content, and they provide no return on investment for advertisers.

 Whether or not your ad clicks represent the true intent of the user is an excellent measure of the quality of the overall ad experience.
 The lower the rate of low-quality clicks your site sees, the more confident we can be that users are having a great experience on your site and the advertiser is getting what they paid for.

-How often do visitors mute ads on your site due to ad placement?
+How often do visitors close ads on your site due to poor ad positioning?

 The "Mute this ad" feature gives users the ability to control the ads they see.
 It also lets them signal which ads they find uninteresting or annoying.
 This feature has benefits for everyone: